rhjensen79/robert-jensen.dk/content/posts/2021-vmug-level-up/index.md

 thumbnail: "images/jack-sloop-eYwn81sPkJ8-unsplash.jpg"
 images: "images/jack-sloop-eYwn81sPkJ8-unsplash.jpg"
 draft: false
+description: "How to level up as a vSphere admin, is about the VMUG summer presentation, around this topic, on what tools to use, when you are a vSphere admin, to be better at your job"
 ---
 For the [Danish VMUG summermeeting](https://sommer2021.eventbrite.com/), on the 2 June 2021, I had the pleasure of presenting, "How to level up, as a vSphere admin".